mesosphere/marathon/docs/docs/native-docker.md

 # Running Docker Containers on Marathon

-This document describes how to run [Docker](https://docker.com/) containers on Marathon using the native Docker support added in Apache Mesos version 0.20.0 (released August 2014).
+You can run Docker containers on Marathon either by configuring your application to run the Docker containerizer or by configuring the Mesos containerizer to provision the Docker container.

+# Configure Your Application to use the Docker Containerizer

 ## Configuration

-Note that DC/OS clusters are already configured to run Docker containers, so DC/OS users do not need to follow the configuration steps below.
+DC/OS clusters are already configured to run Docker containers, so DC/OS users do not need to follow the configuration steps below.

 #### Prerequisites